top of page

 "One-Eyed Mocking-Bird" (1979/1982)

 That is where rhetoric comes in.
 What I am going to say next is about as insightful as the idea that beer goes well with pizza.
-Calling a thing science grants it substantial epistemic authority.
-That authority, in turn, allows people to influence public policy, legal rulings, educational curricula, and the rest.
+Calling a thing scientific grants it epistemic authority.
+That authority, in turn, allows folks to influence public policy, legal rulings, educational curricula, and the rest.

-Heady waters, but warranted because this is one of Lafferty’s stories about the demarcation problem.
-He wrote quite a few of them.
+Heady waters these, but unavoidable sailing because “One-Eyed Mocking-Bird” is about the demarcation problem.
+Lafferty wrote quite a few stories about it.
 In this one, Tobias Lamb is a brilliant but polarizing scientist.
 Everyone knows him for being harsh.
-He can be summed up as a knot of mockery and unconventional methods.
+He can be summed up as a knot of mockery and unconventional method.
 Tobias gathers a group of colleagues for a new experiment involving a microscopic blob of reactive jelly.
 Inside it, he says, is a tiny nation composed of thousands of individuals.
 He places this molecular civilization into the hollow point of a rifle bullet.
 He then explains that he intends to fire the bullet at a cliff several kilometers away, giving the microscopic civilization only two and a half seconds to wake to consciousness.
 In that time it will have to evolve a society, invent space travel, and steer the bullet back off course if it wants to avoid destruction.

 To improve the odds of success, Tobias gives the micro-nation a narrative of heroic history meant to motivate it.
 Lafferty then supplies one of his one-of-a-kind retellings of Genesis, the sort of thing he also did in “Adam Had Three Brothers,” because Lamb claims descent from Cain.
 The Cain line, we are told, escaped the Great Flood eight thousand years ago by building a bronze space-ark and riding a volcanic eruption into orbit.
 From this, Tobias draws an inference, one Lafferty had already explored years earlier in “Eurema’s Dam,” about necessity being the mother of invention.
 There is no necessity like the threat of extinction.
 By placing the micro-nation goop into a literal life-or-death scenario, Tobias intends to force it to develop.